California faces another day of grid-straining extreme heat – KION546

 Associated Press

-LOS ANGELES (AP) — Operators of California’s electricity grid acknowledged Wednesday that a miscommunication led to a small number of power shutoffs during a period of great strain, even as the state faced another day of extreme heat that could prompt much larger rolling blackouts.
+LOS ANGELES (AP) — Miscommunication led utilities to mistakenly cut power to customers in several California cities during unprecedented demand on energy supplies, operators of the state’s electricity grid acknowledged Wednesday while warning the continuing extreme heat could prompt much larger rolling outages.

-The miscommunication occurred Tuesday afternoon between a Northern California utility and the California Independent System Operator as the grid was perilously close to running out of energy, said Elliot Mainzer, president and CEO of the CAISO.
+Confusion occurred Tuesday afternoon between several Northern California utilities and the California Independent System Operator as the grid was perilously close to running out of energy amid record-breaking temperatures, said Elliot Mainzer, president and CEO of Cal-ISO.

-Mainzer told a briefing he did not know specifically how the miscommunication occurred but he stressed the grid operator did not order rotating blackouts.

-The CAISO was in the midst of a stage 3 alert and had ordered utilities to prepare to institute load shedding but did not proceed to the final order to do so.

-Mainzer said he did not know how many customers were affected when the errant power shutoffs occurred.
+“That is certainly concerning to me,” Mainzer said, adding that he was looking into what happened and how many customers were affected.
+“There was a lot happening on the grid for everybody last night.
+And so we’ll we’ll double down on the communication to make sure that doesn’t happen again.”

-Amid the brutal Western heat wave, peak electricity demand Tuesday hit 52,061 megawatts, far above the previous high of 50,270 megawatts set on July 24, 2006.
+With record demand on power supplies across the West, California snapped its record energy use around 5 p.m. with 52,061 megawatts, far above the previous high of 50,270 megawatts set July 24, 2006.

+As residents and businesses cranked air-conditioning to escape withering heat across the West and solar power supplies began to wane, Cal-ISO issued a stage 3 alert to prepare utilities to initiate outages if demand didn’t decrease.
+The state’s legal marijuana regulatory agency urged businesses to turn off lights and reduce power or use backup generators.

-Mainzer said at approximately 5:45 p.m.
-Gov. Gavin Newsom triggered a wireless emergency alert system that sent messages to people’s cellphones urging them to turn off or reduce non-essential power.
+With the state on the brink of outages, Gov. Gavin Newsom for the first time triggered a wireless emergency alert system at 5:45 p.m. that sent messages to 27 million cellphones urging them to turn off or reduce non-essential power.

-“Within moments we saw a significant amount of load reduction,” Mainzer said, adding that it took the state back from “the edge.”

-The grid will need the same kind of response from consumers Wednesday, only earlier, he said.
+Within moments, there was a reduction of more than 2,000 megawatts, bringing the state “back from the edge,” Mainzer said.

+“It took a very loud signal,” Mainzer said.
+“I think they now recognize that we’re not messing around.
+This is a real issue.
+And we need real response.”

 Western states are struggling through one of the hottest and longest September heat waves on record.
 Temperatures began soaring last week and the National Weather Service warned that dangerous heat could continue through Friday, despite some slight moderation.